defencedigital/moduk-service-manual/src/service-assessments/get-feedback-on-your-service.md

 ## Book a feedback session

 All sessions are run remotely over video calls.
-Sessions last for 90 minutes.
+Sessions last no longer than 2 hours.

 To book a feedback session, email [assessments@digital.mod.uk](mailto:assessments@digital.mod.uk?subject=Book%20a%20feedback%20session)